peveuve/fingon/README.txt

 	- emits a sound each time the user types a character in a password field
 	- says the text of a tooltip displaying
 	- says the message of an option pane and emits a sound according to the message type
+	- emits a sound whose pitch is linked to the value selected with a slider

 ------------------------------------------------------------------------------
  System requirements